 \section{Abstract}

 Time series anomaly detection (TSAD) is a critical data mining task often constrained by label scarcity.
-Consequently, current research predominantly focuses on Unsupervised Time-series Anomaly Detection (UTAD), relying on complex architectures to model normal data distributions.
-However, this approach often overlooks the significant performance gains available from limited anomaly labels achievable in practical scenarios.
-This paper challenges the premise that architectural complexity is the optimal path for TSAD.
-We conduct the first methodical comparison between supervised and unsupervised paradigms and introduce \stand, a streamlined supervised baseline.
-Extensive experiments on five public datasets demonstrate that: (1) Labels matter more than models: under a limited labeling budget, simple supervised models significantly outperform complex state-of-the-art unsupervised methods; (2) Supervision yields higher returns: the performance gain from minimal supervision far exceeds that from architectural innovations; and (3) Practicality: \stand~exhibits superior prediction consistency and anomaly localization compared to unsupervised counterparts.
-These findings advocate for a data-centric shift in TSAD research, emphasizing label utilization over purely algorithmic complexity.
-The code is publicly available at~\url{\myurl}.
+Consequently, current research predominantly focuses on Unsupervised Time-series Anomaly Detection (UTAD), relying on increasingly complex architectures to model normal data distributions.
+However, this algorithm-centric trend often overlooks the significant performance gains achievable from limited anomaly labels available in practical scenarios.
+This paper challenges the premise that algorithmic complexity is the optimal path for TSAD.
+Instead of proposing another intricate unsupervised model, we present a comprehensive benchmark and empirical study to rigorously compare supervised and unsupervised paradigms.
+To isolate the value of labels, we introduce \stand, a deliberately minimalist supervised baseline.
+Extensive experiments on five public datasets demonstrate that: (1) Labels matter more than models: under a limited labeling budget, simple supervised models significantly outperform complex state-of-the-art unsupervised methods; (2) Supervision yields higher returns: the performance gain from minimal supervision far exceeds the incremental gains from architectural innovations; and (3) Practicality: \stand~exhibits superior prediction consistency and anomaly localization compared to unsupervised counterparts.
+These findings advocate for a paradigm shift in TSAD research, urging the community to prioritize data-centric label utilization over purely algorithmic complexity.
+The code and benchmark are publicly available at~\url{\myurl}.